hadley/adv-r/Environments.md

 environment(t.test)
 ```

-We'll make a function an equivalent function that is safer (it throws an error if the input isn't a function), more consistent (can take a function name as an argument not just a function), and more informative (better name), we'll create `funenv()`:
+To make a function an equivalent function that is safer (it throws an error if the input isn't a function), more consistent (can take a function name as an argument not just a function), and more informative (better name), we'll create `funenv()`:

 ```R
 funenv <- function(f) {